-\$92,243 Student Services Support Provider - Support for unduplicated students includes pre-referral and referral Tier 3 academic, social-emotional, and behavioral.
-This person will help create an environment where student engagement and therefore, attendance increases for low income and foster youth.

-• \$63,427 for K-12 Counselors, HBTS Navigator and K-6 counselor/social worker to support Tiers 2 and 3 Social emotional learning interventions

-Along with other actions, the district goal is to decrease chronic absenteeism from 28.1% to 6% over the next three years.
+- -2.9 Support for unduplicated students includes pre-referral and referral Tier 3 academic, social-emotional, and behavioral.
+This person will help create an environment where student engagement and therefore, attendance increases for low income and foster youth. - 2.10 or K-12 Counselors, HBTS Navigator and K-6 counselor/social worker to support Tiers 2 and 3 Social emotional learning interventions - -2.14 Student Services for Unduplicated for social emotional and behavioral Tier 1 and Tier 2 interventions Along with other actions, the district goal is to decrease chronic absenteeism from 28.1% to 6% over the next three years.